3 Reasons to Join an Online Freelance Community

 3. Potential New Opportunities

 These communities can be a great place to seek new work opportunities.
 Some communities will have job boards or listings, and members will post about opportunities.
-For example, a freelancer may need to outsource part of a project or even turn down work (and therefore be able to pass the opportunity on to someone else).
-Or they may spot another job that isn’t right for them but that may interest someone in the community.
+For example, a freelancer may need to outsource part of a project or even turn down work (and, therefore, be able to pass the opportunity on to someone else).
+Or they may spot another job that isn’t right for them but may interest someone in the community.
 Whatever the case may be, these groups may help you gain clients.

 Examples of Freelance Communities